 Replace the ground hazelnuts and sliced almonds with any nuts of your choice.
 Just be sure to stick to the ratio in the recipe when doing so.
 Walnuts, pistachios and cashews are all great substitutes to mix it up.

-- Make sure you use rolled oats not steel-cut oats or the quick-cooking option.
+Make sure you use rolled oats and not steel-cut oats or the quick-cooking option.

-- Combine all the dry ingredients first before adding the wet ingredients.
-It makes it easier when stirring to get everything evenly combined.
+Combine all the dry ingredients first before adding the wet ingredients.
+It makes it easier to get everything well combined.

-- Let the granola cool completely.
-The cooling process makes the baked mixture really stick together, so you get these heavenly clusters that you want to eat right out of the jar.
+Let the granola cool completely.
+The cooling process makes the baked mixture stick together, so you get these heavenly clusters when breaking it up.